-Students agree to attend the program continuously for two academic years, and to maintain their current employment status for the duration of the program and for at least two years after graduation.
+Students agree to attend the program continuously for 1.5 academic years, and to maintain their current employment status for the duration of the program and for at least two years after graduation.
 Students who fail to meet these conditions will be required to reimburse the Commonwealth of Pennsylvania for all, or a portion of, tuition and boarding costs paid on their behalf.

-There are two primary requirements for admission to the Graduate Education Program:
+There are three primary requirements for admission to the Graduate Education Program:

-- Acceptance into the Shippensburg University School of Graduate Studies. - Endorsement by the Juvenile Court Judges' Commission.
+- Acceptance into the Shippensburg University School of Graduate Studies. - Successful completion of an interview. - Endorsement by the Juvenile Court Judges Commission (JCJC)

 Applicants must meet all requirements of Shippensburg University's School of Graduate Studies as defined in the current Graduate Catalog.
-Applicants should have a baccalaureate degree in criminal justice, or a closely-related social science field from a regionally accredited college or university with a minimum grade point average of 2.75/4.00.
-Applicants who do not meet the minimum grade point average requirement must successfully take either the Graduate Record Examination (GRE) or Miller Analogies Test (MAT) and submit their scores as part of their application.
-The standard for successfully passing the GRE or MAT is at or above the 50th percentile.
+Applicants should have a baccalaureate degree in criminal justice, or a closely-related social science field from a regionally accredited college or university.
+Shippensburg University takes a holistic approach to graduate admissions.
+While previous academic success is required, the Graduate School also considers previous work experience, life experience, and your vision for how an advanced degree will help you personally prosper and serve your profession and community.